Can I Build ADU in Scottsdale, AZ? (2026)

 ADU Rules in Scottsdale

-ADU Rules in Scottsdale: Detached ADU max size: 50% of primary dwelling floor area or 1,200 sqft, whichever is less.
+ADU Rules in Scottsdale: Detached ADU max size: seventy-five percent of the gross floor area of the single-family dwelling on the same lot or parcel or one thousand square feet, whichever is less.
 Attached ADU max size: 50% of primary dwelling floor area.
 Setbacks: 5 ft side, 5 ft rear.
 Owner-occupancy: No owner-occupancy requirement per Arizona HB 2297.
 Scottsdale's local owner-occupancy requirement was removed in 2024.
 Scottsdale's high-end rental market makes investment ADUs on non-owner-occupied properties financially attractive..
 State preemption applies: AZ law requires Scottsdale to approve compliant ADUs by right.

 Costs & Fees